Training Adaptive Reconstruction Networks for Blind Inverse Problems: Deep unrolled prior

-After the training procedure on a family of operators, we get a reconstruction mapping $\Nc\left[\wb^\star, \thetab, \yb\right]$.
-Now, if $\yb = \Pc(\Ab(\bar \thetab)\xb)$, with an unknown parameter $\bar \thetab$, we propose to solve the optimization problem~\eqref{eq:blindinvmintheta}.
-As the function in \eqref{eq:blindinvmintheta} is deterministic over a small to moderate dimension, we can opt for basically any standard optimization routine.
-The use of automatic differentiation techniques available in PyTorch or Tensorflow allows us to compute the Jacobian of $\Nc\left[\wb^\star, \thetab, \yb\right]$ with respect to the parameter $\thetab$.
-Possible optimization routines include: \begin{itemize} \item The L-BFGS optimizer \cite{liu1989limited}.
+As the function in \eqref{eq:blindinvmintheta} is deterministic over a small, to moderate dimension (between 5 and 1000 for the considered applications), we can opt for many different $0$-th or $1$-st order optimization routines.

+Applying $1$-st order methods is highly non trivial without using automatic differentiation.
+Indeed, we need to compute the Jacobian of $\Nc\left(\wz^\star, A(\thetaz), \yz\right)$ with respect to the parameter $\thetaz$.
+This in particular requires evaluating the derivative of $A(\thetaz)$ with respect to the parameters $\thetaz$ and of the neural network $\Nc\left(\wz^\star, A(\thetaz), \yz\right)$ with respect to its second variable.
+In all our experiments, we used the automatic differentiation techniques available in PyTorch.
+This required to implement the Jacobian of the mapping $A$ with respect to $\theta$.
+To actually solve the problem, we considered the following optimization routines: \begin{itemize} \item The L-BFGS optimizer \cite{liu1989limited}.
 This quasi-Newton method estimates the Hessian of the function using first order information only and is known to converge rapidly when initialized close to a (local) minimizer.
-It therefore seems particularly adapted when the user has a good knowledge of the true parameter $\bar \thetab$. \item The RMSProp or ADAM optimizers \cite{tieleman2012divide,kingma2015adam}.
-For the computerized tomography and blind deblurring problems, we observed significant issues with a convergence to bad local minimizers only.
+It therefore seems particularly adapted when the user has a good knowledge of the true parameter $\bar \thetaz$.
+We used this approach for the MRI experiments. \item The RMSProp or ADAM optimizer \cite{tieleman2012divide,kingma2014adam}.
+For the computerized tomography experiments, we observed issues with a convergence to bad local minimizers using L-BFGS.
 To avoid this phenomenon, a possibility is to resort to inertial methods, which are known to escape narrow basins of attraction.
-In our experiments, we used the RMSProp optimizer with a parameter $\beta=0.9$ (Adam with $\beta_1=0$). \item Global optimization.
-If it turns out that the cost function is too chaotic, the gradient of the objective function does not provide a meaningful information on the location of the global minimizer.
-We can then resort to $0$-th order methods such as Bayesian optimization \cite{frazier2018bayesian}. \end{itemize}
+In our experiments, we used the RMSProp optimizer with a parameter $\beta=0.9$ (Adam with $\beta_1=0$).
+This procedure turned out to provide satisfactory results consistently. \item Bayesian optimization \cite{frazier2018bayesian}.
+In some cases, it can be helpul to resort to $0$-th order methods.
+This is the case if the mapping $A(\theta)$ is not differentiable with respect to the parameter $\theta$.
+This is also the case if the cost function is too chaotic in which case, the gradient of the objective function does not provide a meaningful information on the location of the global minimizer.
+We can then resort to Bayesian optimization techniques.
+They typically work reliably for moderate dimensions $1-20$.
+We used this approach for the deblurring experiments, since it only involves 7 parameters and that we wanted to secure finding a good approximation of the global minimizer. \end{itemize}